eagt/compose3/README.md

 `$ docker-compose run web yarn add bootstrap@next jquery @popperjs/core`
 ***Note:*** Jquery is no longer required by Bootstrap5 but I know I’ll need it later so I have added it.

-Add the stylesheet_pack_tag to the application.html.erb file.
-So, go and update the application layout app/views/layouts/application.html.erb.
+Change to the ***stylesheet_pack_tag*** to the application.html.erb file.
+So, go and update the application layout <b>app/views/layouts/application.html.erb.</b>

 Create a new directory inside at app/javascript called stylesheets.
 We will then put our stylesheets in here and they will be managed by webpack.
 Create new file inside the <b>app/javascript/stylesheets</b> called <b>application.scss</b>.
 Inside the file add the following line